Peel District School Board: Directors

+Book bans

+In 2023, the Peel District School Board attempted to remove all titles that had been published before 2008 as an "equity-based weeding process".
+These books were perceived as inherently lacking inclusivity and thus harming students based solely on their publication date.
+The district prevented these books from being donated and required them to be thrown out.
+There were plans to remove any book published more than fifteen years ago on an ongoing basis "to remain culturally relevant".
+Stephen Lecce ordered the weeding process to be halted from its completion after thousands of books had already been removed.

 Peel board logo

 The Peel board unveiled its current logo in September 2006.
 In November 2004, the board approved the creation of the Picture the Future committee—a cross section of staff and trustees—to oversee the creation of the first new logo since 1969.
 The committee worked with design firm Hambly and Woolly Inc, selected through a competitive RFP process, to develop a new visual identity for approval by the board.
 The design was based on the feedback from over 500 people including staff, students, parents, representatives of faith and culture communities and unions and federations.

-Equity

-We Welcome the World Centres

-In 2009, the Peel board opened three We Welcome the World Centres in Brampton and Mississauga.
-As an initiative to bring awareness to the We Welcome the World Centres, Ruth Thompson Middle School created a video that montage of various students, teachers and staff saying the word " Peace" in 2008 and "Welcome" in 2009 in their native tongue.
-The centres help newcomer families with school-aged children register for school and get settled in Canada.
-Welcome Centre staff provide assistance and information about free services in many languages.